MiamiMobileDevs/About/README.md

 # About

-A community for self motivated Developers working on iOS, Android, and Windows phone platforms.
+A community for self-motivated developers working on iOS, Android, and Windows mobile platforms.

 # Rules